-As proposed in several previous works~\cite{hu2021forcenet,Gasteiger2021,liao2023equiformerv2,neumann2024orb,rhodes2025orb,eissler2025simple}, another path to accelerating simulation speed with ML models is to use non-conservative forces (i.e. forces that are not constrained to deriving from a potential energy).
-Indeed, directly predicting the interatomic forces enables to bypass the costly backpropagation step required to compute conservative forces, thus improving computational efficiency at fixed model architecture.
-However, Bigi et al.~\cite{Bigi2025a} identified severe simulation artifacts induced by this approach and alternatively propose to use non-conservative forces in a MTS scheme.
-In their approach, a single model is trained to output both conservative and non-conservative forces: non-conservative forces are used at every step of the simulation while conservative ones are only evaluated every few steps.
-In the present article, we follow a similar direction and extend our DMTS procedure to the use of non-conservative forces, which we denote DMTS-NC, in order to further accelerate simulations without loss in accuracy.
-Now, the large NNP model is distilled into a small force model without the constraint of deriving from an energy.
-This distillation step enables to greatly reduce the cost of the model used in the internal steps of the MTS scheme, compared to the unified model proposed in~\cite{Bigi2025a}.
-Furthermore, by directly learning forces instead of energies (in particular, their computation don't require differentiation procedures anymore), both training and evaluation of the model are faster than the small models used previously in~\cite{Cattin2026}.
+As proposed in several previous works~\cite{Gasteiger2021,Hu2021,Liao2023,Neumann2024,Rhodes2025,Eissler2025}, another path to accelerating simulation speed with ML models is to use non-conservative forces, i.e. forces that do not necessarily derive from a potential.
+Indeed, directly predicting interatomic forces enables to bypass the costly backpropagation step required to compute conservative forces, thus improving computational efficiency at fixed model architecture.
+However, Bigi et al.~\cite{Bigi2025a} identified severe simulation artifacts induced by this approach and alternatively proposed to use non-conservative forces in an MTS scheme.
+In their framework, a single model is trained to output both conservative and non-conservative forces: the latter are used at every step of the simulation, while conservative forces are only evaluated every few steps.
+In this work, we follow a similar direction and extend our Distilled Multi-Time-Step (DMTS) procedure to the use of non-conservative forces, which we denote DMTS-NC.
+Compared to the unified model proposed in~\cite{Bigi2025a}, the distillation step significantly reduces the computational cost of the model used in the MTS internal steps, while the absence of differentiation procedures make both training and evaluation faster than the distilled conservative models used previously in~\cite{Cattin2026}.
 In addition, by imposing several physical priors such as equivariance under rotation and cancellation of atomic force components (which are properties that are satisfied by conservative forces), the distilled model is able to closely fit the reference one.
-We show that the improved agreement between the models, with training reaching a mean absolute error near 1 kcal/mol/\AA\ on a diverse dataset, enables more precise and stable simulations.
-This in turn allows for a larger external time step, further enhancing the speed and robustness of DMTS schemes with FeNNix-Bio1(M).
-Importantly, like the original DMTS framework, DMTS-NC is a model-agnostic acceleration strategy, and can be applied in principle to any neural network potential, independently of its specific architecture.
+We show that the improved agreement between the models, with training reaching a mean absolute error near 1 kcal/mol/\AA\ on a diverse dataset labeled with FeNNix-Bio1(M), allows to use larger external time steps, further enhancing the speed and robustness of DMTS schemes.
+Importantly, like the original DMTS framework, DMTS-NC is a model-agnostic acceleration strategy, and can be applied to any neural network potential, independently of its specific architecture.